 - Periods of drought followed by large amounts of water

 - Over watering

 - Excess ammonium

-How Do You Stop Blossom End Rot On Peppers
+How Do You Stop Blossom End Rot on Peppers?

 Another step you can take to avoid pepper blossom end rot is to use a fertilizer that is lower in nitrogen and potassium and is not ammonia based.

-You can also try selective thinning of developing fruit over the season to help keep even out the calcium needs of the plant.
+You can also try selective thinning of developing fruit over the season to help even out the calcium needs of the plant.

-You can also try spraying the affected pepper plants down with a water and Epsom salt mixture.
+Additionally, try spraying the affected pepper plants down with a water and Epsom salt mixture.
 This will help some, but pepper plants have a difficult time absorbing the calcium this way.